-Specialization(s): The University of Vienna is seeking scholars to work with one or more of its departments associated with the Faculty of Historical and Cultural Studies, the Faculty of Philological and Cultural Studies, the Faculty of Social Sciences, and the Faculty of Mathematics.
+Specialization(s): The University of Vienna is seeking scholars to work with one or more of its departments associated with the Faculty of Social Sciences.

 Comments: Candidates should outline their teaching and research interests and agendas in their proposals.
 Affiliation for candidates with appropriate departments is arranged by host institution.
 Format, content and level of the individual courses (advanced undergraduate and graduate) are negotiated with the host institution.

-The University of Vienna is seeking a scholar-teacher with a field of specialization in the disciplines listed above and is particularly interested in trans- and interdisciplinary approaches that might foster collaboration among the departments responsible for the above-mentioned disciplines.
+The University of Vienna is seeking a scholar-teacher with a field of specialization in the disciplines listed above and is particularly interested approaches that might foster collaboration among the departments responsible for the above-mentioned disciplines.